ssenchenko/temperature-reader/README.md

 * SQLite is used for a local database, because of described assumptions
 * Daily, another service should sync any data, we need from our local snapshot db, to the cloud based db and clear local db.
 According to made assumptions, it's out of scope.
+* Auth:
+  * 3 types of auth are enabled: JWT, Session, and Basic; Basic enabled __only__ for testing API with a browser;
+  * JWT refresh is not used to simplify client and do not persist / refresh token (which could've been another celery task)